 Q: I am driving a different car to campus.
 What do I need to do?
-Use My Parking Account to add a vehicle plate number to your account or call 395-PARK to let us know the plate number.
+Use My Parking Account to add a vehicle plate number to your account.
 You may transfer the hangtag to another car as long as the car you are registering is not driven by or registered to another student, employee, or affiliate of the College.
 If you forgot the hangtag, stop by the drive-up window at the Conrad Welcome Center to obtain a temporary pass for the day.
 You may obtain two temporary passes a year without a fee.
 Employees represented by a collective bargaining unit may purchase a second permit for $5.

 Q: I have to load/unload items from my car.
 Where can I park?
 Some areas have a space with a sign indicating it is for loading/unloading purposes.
 You are allowed to park in these areas for up to 15 minutes with your flashers on.
 You may always park and pay at a meter.